Azure/Service-Fabric-Troubleshooting-Guides/Deployment/Upgrade Service Fabric cluster basic load balancer.md

 ## Verification

-After migration to standard load balancer is complete, verify functionality and connectivity.
+After migration to the Standard Load Balancer is complete, verify functionality and connectivity.

 ### Check connectivity

-For public load balancers, from an external device / admin machine, open powershell and run the following commands to Service Fabric port connectivity.
+For Public Load Balancers, from an external device / admin machine, open PowerShell and run the following commands to Service Fabric port connectivity.
 If there are connectivity issues, verify the NSG security rules.
-Depending on configuration, there may be multiple NSG's configured for cluster if migration script does not detect an existing NSG.
+Depending on the configuration, there may be multiple NSGs configured for the cluster if the migration script does not detect an existing NSG.

 >[!IMPORTANT]
 > The newly created NSG will not have rules for RDP port access.
-For RDP access after migration to standard load balancer, add a new rule for RDP in new NSG.
+For RDP access, after the migration to Standard Load Balancer, add a new rule for RDP in new NSG.

 ```powershell
 $managementEndpoint = 'sfcluster.eastus.cloudapp.azure.com'